-Coaches must remember that Odyssey of the Mind is a "hands-on" activity for students and "handsoff" for adults.
-It's important that teams create their solutions without the help of others.
+Coaches must remember that the Odyssey of the Mind is a "hands-on" activity for students and a somewhat "hands-off" for adults.
+It's important that teams create their solutions without using the ideas and assistance of others.
 There is value in letting teams succeed and fail on their own merits, especially when achievement is rated on effort, as much as on results.
-You, the coach, will offer guidance and encouragement, and teach team members how to explore possibilities, listen to others, learn from failures, and evaluate solutions effectively.
-However, you are not to give the team ideas or solve the problem for it.
-You will be amazed at what students can do on their own and, in the end, you'll be proud they did it themselves.
+The coach will offer guidance and encouragement, and teach team members how to explore possibilities, listen to others, learn from failures, and evaluate solutions effectively.
+They can teach the team skills, such as sewing, painting, drilling, etc., but not to direct the lesson to be a part of the solution.
+However, no one, including the coach, may give the team ideas or assistance in developing the solution to the problem.
+It is amazing to see what the teams can do on their own and, in the end, the coach will be proud of their team for doing it themselves.
 And the students will amaze themselves and build self-esteem from knowing they did it on their own.

-As the coach you will provide supervision and handle logistics such as scheduling meetings, making sure paperwork is done properly, getting the team to competition, teaching them how to solve differences, and so on.
-You may be responsible for recruiting and selecting team members.
-You'll want to make sure the team understands the limitations of its long-term problem and oversee brainstorming and spontaneous practice sessions.
-When team members get an idea, you can make sure they obtain the skills required to carry out that idea.
-You'll provide moral support.
-And . . . if something goes wrong, the team might need to rely on your guidance to help them make things right without actually fixing the problem for them.
-Be sure to read and re-read the problem and clarifications.
-Make sure the team reads them as well and recognizes what is being scored.
+The coach or coaches will provide supervision and handle logistics such as scheduling meetings, making sure paperwork is done properly, getting the team to competition, teaching them how to solve differences, and so on.
+They may be responsible for recruiting and selecting team members.
+The coach will make sure the team understands the limitations of its long-term problem and oversee brainstorming and spontaneous practice sessions.
+When team members get an idea, the coach or coaches can make sure they obtain the skills required to carry out that idea.
+The coach will provide moral support.
+And... if something goes wrong, the team might need to rely on the coach's guidance to help them make things right without actually fixing the problem for them.
+The coach will make sure to read and re-read the problem and clarifications.
+The team members should be given a copy of the materials to ensure they understand the problem and how it will be scored.